 Auburn University at Montgomery was established in 1967 by Act 403 of the Alabama Legislature.
 This action resulted from the request of the citizens of the Montgomery area to establish a degree-granting institution to serve Montgomery and the surrounding counties.
 In March of 1968, Dr. H. Hanly Funderburk, Jr. was appointed Vice President and chief administrator of the new institution called Auburn University at Montgomery.
-A 500-acre tract on the east side of Montgomery was purchased for the site of the new campus.
-The land, which was formerly part of the McLemore Plantation, is located approximately seven miles east of downtown Montgomery between Interstate 85 and Highway 80.
+A 500-acre tract on the east side of Montgomery part of the McLemore Plantation, is located approximately seven miles east of downtown Montgomery between Interstate 85 and Highway 80.
 Two architectural firms developed the master plans for the new campus and designed the original buildings which were occupied in the fall of 1971.